Arizona Department of Health Services has Issued us our license.

 Hospital care teams, Directors of Women and Infant Services, NICU Directors, and Pediatricians

 State and local social service agencies for connecting our families with long-term services

 Establishing procedures for infant transfer from healthcare facilities

 Coordination, criteria, and responsibilities for visitation during care

-Definition of the criteria, requirements, and processes for discharge from Jacob’s Hope to DCS
+Definition of the criteria, requirements, and processes for discharge from Jacob’s Hope as

 A model exists that projects an initial infant loads of six per month for a few months then ramping slowly to the ten per month for a year.
 This model includes the equipment and services for this load.
 The following are the categories: